KazanderDad/agent-context-seed-files/agent-context-mandatory/workflow.md

 ---

 # workflow.md
-This workflow follows three sections 1.
+- This workflow follows steps: 1.
 Start of session, 2.
 Coding session, 3.
 Lint and test.
 4. End of session.
+- Steps are mandatory unless marked optional.
+- Iteration is allowed and encouraged.

 ---